 Funds can be encumbered for a period of eighteen months after the grant date.
 A final report is due at the completion of the project, or after a maximum of two years, whichever is sooner.
 The final report should discuss your accomplishments and the immediate outcomes and products of your project.
 This should be related back to the original goals and plans in your proposal, explicitly noting any necessary modifications in their implementation.
 In addition, you should note any intended future outcomes and products that will likely stem from the project.
 A financial report itemizing spending should accompany the final report.

-The final report should be sent to Faculty Research Committee Administrative Liaison (CNS 300), and to the Senior Vice President for Academic Affairs, the applicant's Dean, and the applicant's Chair.
+The final report should be sent to the representative from the Provost's office (CNS 300), and to the Provost, the applicant's Dean, and the applicant's Chair.

 GUIDELINES CONCERNING RESEARCH GRANT BUDGETS